baobablab/baobab/_collections/_labs/metric_instrumentation.md

 <b> Leader: </b>
 <script>mail2("{{page.leader | replace: " ", "." | downcase}}", "cea", 3, "", "{{page.leader}}")</script>

-Goals: It include the RF antenna activity but also any hardware development necessary for the monitoring correction of the relevant parameters in MRI to improve the image or/and improve the contrast.
+Goals: The MRI instrumentation team includes the R&D activity around multiple-transmit and -receive RF coils, but also any hardware development necessary for the monitoring and correction of the UHF-MRI parameters relevant to improve the image and its  contrast.
+This includes in particular the development of multi-coil shim arrays dedicated to the homogenization of the static field in the brain.

 Staff: Michel Luong (IRFU), Edouard Chazel & Eric Giacomini.